jorgeandresquinterom/jorgeandresquinterom/README.md

 This project combined accessibility, language technology, and mobile development, delivering meaningful impact for users with visual impairments.

+### ⚖️ [Legal SaaS Platform – Document Automation & Pension Calculations] (https://www.clubdealejandria.store/)

+Contributed extensively to the development of a legal SaaS platform, delivering multiple features end-to-end across frontend, backend, and cloud infrastructure, with a strong focus on automation, performance, and user experience.

+Key contributions:

+- Designed and implemented a significant portion of the user interfaces, including:

+- Admin dashboards for managing educational content (articles, books, and categories).

+- End-user interfaces for consuming and navigating educational content.

+- Built a dynamic, recursive category system, allowing administrators to create unlimited nested categories.
+The frontend renders this structure by recursively traversing a category tree, enabling flexible and scalable content classification.

+- Developed PDF report generation for a pension calculation tool, which uses React Context API for state management, enabling consistent data flow across complex calculation steps.

+- Designed and implemented a custom OCR solution using Google Document AI to automatically extract data from Colombian employment history documents, reducing manual processing time by approximately 90% (from 2–2.5 hours to ~10 minutes).

+- Deployed cloud functions for on-demand OCR execution, reducing hosting costs by 25%.

+- Integrated multiple backend APIs, working within a hexagonal architecture–based core system.

+- Implemented unit and integration tests for selected backend endpoints to ensure reliability and maintainability.

+- Participated in requirements gathering and business analysis, gaining deep domain knowledge and proposing solutions that balanced developer experience and end-user usability.

+This project strengthened my experience in scalable SaaS development, document automation, and business-driven software design.

 ---

 ### 🎓 Education